Skip to contents

 Test stock extrapolation

-With this function we aim to visualize which error can be introduced by the stock extrapolation of short cores to a deeper standardization depth.
-This function uses those cores that do reach the desired depth and test what would be the error in the stock if we modeled it from the 90, 75, 50 and 25% of that depth.
-IT DOES NOT provide an error for those cores modeled by the function estimate_oc_stock() as that function models those cores that do not reach the desired length.
-This function subset the cores that reach the desired depth, estimates the stock (observed stock), estimate the stock from the linear relation of organic carbon accumulated mass and depth using the 90, 75, 50 and 25% length of the indicated desired depth.
-Compares the observed stock with the estimated stocks by extrapolation.
-This function requires that some of you core do reach the desired depth.
+With this function (test_extrapolation()) we can visualize the amount of error that may be introduced by extrapolating carbon stocks of short cores to a deeper standardization depth.
+This function uses those cores that do reach the desired depth and test what would be the error in the estimated carbon stock if we modeled it from the 90, 75, 50 and 25% of that depth.
+IT DOES NOT provide the error for those cores modeled by the function estimate_oc_stock() as that function models those cores that do not reach the desired length.
+This function subsets the cores that reach the desired depth, estimates the stock (observed stock), estimate the stock from the linear relation of organic carbon accumulated mass and depth using the 90, 75, 50 and 25% length of the indicated desired depth, and compares the observed stock with the estimated stocks by extrapolation.
+This function requires that some of your cores do reach the desired depth.

 function test_extrapolation() has 7 parameters: